Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 - **Self-exclusion options**: Temporarily or permanently block access to your account
 - **Reality checks**: Regular reminders of how long you've been playing

-Casinos let you set these limits yourself, ensuring you stay in control of your gaming.
+Casinos offer these limits so you can set these yourself, ensuring you stay in control of your gaming.
 If you or someone you know is experiencing gambling-related issues, resources like the [Responsible Gambling Council](https://www.responsiblegambling.org/) (1-866-531-2600) provide support and assistance.

 ## Additional Resources for Canadian Players